The Odd Life of Timothy Green: Plot

 Timothy begins to attend school, where he meets Joni Jerome (Odeya Rush), a girl he encounters during a bullying incident.
 Jim takes Timothy to confront the bullies and Timothy is invited to a birthday pool party.
-There Joni Jerome tries to take off his socks, and is kicked in the head by Timothy.
-They later become friends.
+There, Joni tries to take off his socks and is kicked in the head by Timothy, though they later become friends.
 Meanwhile, the town's pencil factory, the largest employer in Stanleyville, begins laying off its employees.
 Timothy convinces Cindy and Jim to design a prototype for a new pencil in an effort to keep the pencil-producing business viable.

 Unbeknownst to the parents, one of Timothy's leaves falls off each time he fulfills one of the qualities listed on the original slips of paper.
 Timothy eventually reveals to Cindy and Jim that his time of existence is short and that he will eventually disappear.
 During another intense thunderstorm, he vanishes from their house and all they can find of him is the pile of paper slips.

 The Greens' meeting with the adoption counselor concludes with Cindy presenting a letter that Timothy left them before leaving.
 In the letter, he explains to them what he did with each of his leaves that fell off, with a montage sequence showing each person whose life Timothy touched.
 After an unspecified amount of time, the adoption counselor is shown pulling up to the Greens' house in a car with the little girl who is to become the Greens' daughter, Lily.